What is digital continuity?

 Digital continuity refers to a company's ability to ensure the smooth and consistent flow of data throughout the life cycle of a product or industrial asset.

-In other words, it is an uninterrupted digital thread connecting the various stages (design, industrialization, production, operation, maintenance) through interconnected systems (PLM, ERP, MES, etc.).
+In other words, an uninterrupted data flow connecting the various stages (design, industrialization, production, operation, maintenance) through interconnected systems (PLM, ERP, MES, etc.).

 An essential distinction: digital continuity, digital thread and digital twin

-● Digital thread corresponds to the operational translation of this continuity, i.e. a contextualized data flow linking each piece of information to the product concerned.
+• Digital thread is the practical implementation of this continuity, i.e. a contextualized data flow linking each piece of information to the product concerned.

-● Digital twin: it is the virtual replica of a physical asset that relies precisely on digital continuity to exist.
+• Digital twin is the virtual replica of a physical asset that relies precisely on digital continuity to exist.
 Without reliable and connected data, it cannot be kept up to date.

 Challenges and benefits for the company